ReeceKeys/CSS-PostCheck/README.md

 - **Audio Device Check**: Confirms the presence of the expected audio device.
 - **Microphone Check**: Confirms the presence of the expected microphone.
 - **File Existence Check**: Verifies the existence of specified files.
-- **Software Installation Check**: Ensures that Zoom, Teams, and Visualizer are installed at the expected paths.
+- **Software Installation Check**: Ensures that Zoom and Visualizer are installed at the expected paths.

 ## Known Issues ❗